-For the large-scale process of Fig. 9 (b), the solidification microstructure does not change as the melt pool approaches the free-edge.
+For the large-scale process of Fig. 9 (b), there is very little change in solidification microstructure as the beam approaches the free-edge.
 This is expected based on the results of Fig. 6.
 For all distances from the free-edge there is a grading of the microstructure throughout the depth of the deposit, with a transition from columnar to mixed/equiaxed microstructure at the surface.
-This is in keeping with results of the authors' prior work [14].
+This is in keeping with results of the authors' prior work [16].

-From the finite element results of Fig. 9 (c), it is clear that the data points from both the steadystate and transient melt pools fall in the fully columnar region, which is in keeping with the results of Fig. 9 (a).
+From the small-scale finite element results of Fig. 9 (c), it is clear that the data points from both the steady-state and transient melt pools fall in the fully columnar region, which is in keeping with the results of Fig. 9 (a).
 However, results also suggest that a transition to equiaxed microstructure can occur when the beam is turned off at the free-edge (stationary melt pool).
+Results not shown here reveal a similar effect when the beam returns from the free-edge [23].
+Thus, even for small-scale processes, the potential for an equiaxed microstructure exists right at the free-edge.